 Jnana presents “a beautifully succinct, metaphysical vision of a child’s wonder and being.” – Julia Pearson, New Hampshire Writers’ Project review posted online, 2002

 This is my private imprint, drawing on more than a thousand works that previously appeared in poetry journals and literary reviews around the world, plus many of my more recent writings.
-The site also includes volumes of fiction and Quaker-related spirituality.
+The site also includes volumes of Quaker-related spirituality.

 My work is admittedly experimental, contemporary, often edgy, and these volumes vary widely in subject and approach.
 Sometimes they remind me of graffiti or jazz, while others are as still and crystalline as morning dew.

-Each month, the site has released a new volume.
-Some are short chapbooks of poetry, with PDF files you can read straight-through and another file you can print out for free as your own book on paper.
+Each week in 2019, the site is releasing a new title.
+Most are short chapbooks of poetry, with PDF files you can read straight-through and another file you can print out for free as your own book on paper.
 Other offerings are broadsides or photo albums, also with printable options.
-These works all reflect places I’ve lived, the people I’ve loved, the thoughts are impressions that zip through my head.
+These works all reflect places I’ve lived, people I’ve known and loved, and thoughts and impressions that zip through my head.